Intermediate Tour des Lacs de Cauterets

 • Full travel guide

-You’ll receive access to our trekking app, which serves as your complete digital travel guide for the Pyrenees.
+You’ll receive access to our trekking app, which serves as your complete digital travel guide for the Cauterets.
 Inside, you’ll find everything you need for your trek: route descriptions, hiking maps, navigation support, payment information, and all the key details specific to your journey.

 • Half-board in Huts